-Today follow the coast to Picton, located at the top of the North Island.
+Today follow the coast to Picton, located at the top of the South Island.
 As you leave Kaikoura you'll take in the spectacular shoreline and keep a lookout for native wildlife as you go.
-Stop to view adult fur seals at Ohau Point, and take a short stroll inland to view the pups frolicking in the waterfall upstream.
+Stop to view adult fur seals at Ohau Point, and take a short stroll along the oceanside walkway.
 Continuing on, you'll have the ocean on one side and the Kaikoura ranges on the other before traversing the dry hills of Marlborough, New Zealand's largest wine-producing region.
 Visit one of the vineyards surrounding Blenheim for a wine tasting or a gourmet lunch before beginning the final leg of your journey to Picton.

 Interislander Ferry Picton to Wellington

 The 92 km journey between Picton and Wellington takes around 3 hours and has been described as 'one of the most beautiful ferry rides in the world'.
 Around one hour of the cruise takes you through the Marlborough Sounds.
 This region of bush covered mountains, small islands, crystal clear waters and secluded bays offer remarkable photographic opportunities.

 From the Cook Strait, spectacular views of the Kaikoura Ranges on the South Island can be enjoyed and often dolphins and sea birds are seen.
 After crossing the strait you approach Wellington Harbour and pass many interesting points such as Pencarrow Head on top of which is New Zealand's oldest lighthouse (1859).
 Red Rocks is home to a seal colony and Oterangi Bay is the site which recorded the country's highest ever wind speed of 268 kph (167 mph).